William Jennings Bryan delivers a campaign speech, interrupted by student heckling, at Ann Arbor Courthouse.

 International Neighbors started this year.
 The Ann Arbor Public Library moved from the Carnegie Library on Huron to its current location at 343 S. Fifth.

 Economist Kenneth Boulding started the Center for the Study of Conflict Resolution while a U-M Professor.
-Big Georges opened this year.
+Big George's opened this year.
+Big Georges was established by an immigrant family from Syria.
+It is considered one of the major appliance stores in Michigan at this time and still carries the founder’s nickname.

 JFK's speech in Ann Arbor.
 University Reformed Church built at 1001 E. Huron.
 Students for Democratic society first met in Ann Arbor.
 Local resident Alan Haber became its first President.
 Ann Arbor Art Fair begins.
 Treasure Mart opens on Detroit St.